Reviewed by P. F. Anderson

 The last section of the book, “The Earth…” is a series of dedications, each poem titled “To” something or someone, with the poems themselves lyrically twining learning, science, history, mythology, politics, insight.
 The last three lines of the closing poem are themselves easily worth the price of the entire book, if the idea of trying to justify the value of the book in monetary terms didn’t make me want to laugh and cry at the same time.
 I also don’t want to overlook the “Notes” section at the end of the book.
 Those four pages of brief comments on selected poems offer jumping off places to learn more about the subject matter which informs the poems.
 So many of the poems explore autism itself, as an experience, as a treasure, as a vulnerability, and as a community.
 In the broader disability community, we learn of deaf gain or blind gain, in which the idea is that there is value in diversity of all sorts, and that the difference between the tropes of disability as loss or superpower falls somewhere in the center.
 In Swoon, some parts of the book read almost as a love poem to autism gain, and the “Notes” section is integral to that experience and plan.

 Eventually, I did figure out the answer to my original (and repeating) question, at least for me.
 Swoon is a masterclass in poetic perception and memory, an eloquence that wraps trauma in formalism, a brutal and comforting elegance of language.

 About the Reviewer

-P. F. Anderson self-identifies as a queer, non-binary, neurodivergent Jew with multiple disabilities, both visible and invisible, who has spent the pandemic time focused internally, quietly blurred out of the intensity of the pandemic by having Long COVID, from which they are still recovering 31 months later.
+P. F. Anderson self-identifies as a queer, non-binary, neurodivergent Jew with multiple disabilities, both visible and invisible, who has spent the pandemic time focused internally, quietly blurred out of the intensity of the pandemic by having Long COVID, from which they are still recovering over 1200 days later.
 P. F. Anderson writes both poetry and technical works, has an insatiable hunger for books (especially poetry), and struggles to declutter in mind and space and time.